Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids

 \subsection{Profilometry Measurements and Analysis}

 The geometry of the dried deposits were characterized using a Dektak 150 Surface Profilometer.
 Surface profilometry was chosen to ensure that rings would be accurately observed, even at high volume fractions where microscopy might mischaracterize the deposit due to image saturation.
 The value of profilometry characterization is clearly illustrated in Figure \ref{fig:figure1}.
 For particles with $\alpha=1$, the coffee ring is visible in both the intensity profile and surface profilometry.
-However, for $\alpha=11$, the intensity profile appears mostly even due to saturated absorbance while profilometry reveals a distinct coffee-ring.
+However, for $\alpha=11$, the intensity profile appears mostly even due to saturated absorbance while profilometry reveals a distinct ring.
 To ensure the deposits were not being damaged by the instrument, scans were repeated several times over the same path and the profiles were found to be identical.
 Representative profile scans are shown in Figures \ref{fig:figure1} and \ref{fig:2}.

 Profilometry data was analyzed by first finding the location and height of the peaks of the coffee ring.
 The full-width-half-max (FWHM) were obtained by finding the first point below the half-maximum on each side of the peaks.
 The radius of each droplet was found by locating local maxima in the profile's second derivative, corresponding to the edges of the droplet.
 The width and radius are shown on a sample profile in Figure \ref{fig:figure1}.
 For experiments with $\phi = 0.35$, there are a small number of samples whose FWHM is not well defined; this can be seen in Figure \ref{fig:2} where the lowest point in the center of the profile does not reach the half-max when $\alpha=20$.
 In this case, the width is calculated at the center minimum.
 We note that such samples are uncommon, and the difference in widths calculated using this methods have only small differences from samples where the FWHM exists.